coetaur0/AdventureGame/README.md

 ## Assets

-The example assets provided in the "assets" folder of this repository were drawn by **Vivvian**, the artist currently working on the project.
+The example assets provided in the "assets" folder of this repository were drawn by **Vivvian**, the artist working with me on the project.